-You have a very low preference for tactile learning.
-This means you do not like to learn through touch.
-You probably find it difficult to learn much through lessons that require the use of models and other physical objects.
+You have a low preference for tactile learning.
+This means you usually do not like to learn through touch.
+You may sometimes find it difficult to learn much through lessons that require the use of models and other physical objects.
 However, you can develop this ability through practice.
 Use the recommendations below.